DustyShap/flask_apps/hospital_viewer/README.md

 ## Usage

-Runs by default on port 5000 and hosting 0.0.0.0 so can be reached by any of:
+Runs by default on port 5000 and hosts on 0.0.0.0 so can be reached by any of:
 * `localhost:5000`
 * `127.0.0.1:5000`
 * `0.0.0.0:5000`

 ### Endpoints:
 * `~/`
-  * Root of the site and will render all the current hospital entries stored in the database.
+  * Root of the site which will render all the current hospital entries stored in the database.
 Uses the GET route of `~/hospitals` to obtain this information.

 * `~/hospitals`
   * Can be used via GET without any following value to pull all hospitals in JSON format.
-One can also access individual hospitals by ID by following this endpoint with the desired ID (e.g. `~/hospitals/1`).
+One can also access an individual hospital's data by ID by following this endpoint with the desired ID (e.g. `~/hospitals/1`).
+This endpoint also allows POST requests.
 One can add new hospital entries through a POST request on the `~/hospitals` endpoint providing a JSON list which follows the structure of https://raw.githubusercontent.com/incompass/coding-challenge-assets/master/hospitals.json.
 For example, one can use a command such as `curl` to add entries:

 `curl -H "Content-Type: application/json" -X POST -d '[{"hospital":"data","not":"valid"}]' http://localhost:5000/hospitals`